SEO & Web Development

 Good: /products/wireless-bluetooth-headphones-black

-Why it works: Descriptive keywords, readable, SEO-friendly, users know what to expect
+Why it works: descriptive keywords, readable, visitors know what to expect before clicking

 Bad: /2026/02/20/post

-Why it fails: No descriptive keywords, relies on date structure
+Why it fails: no descriptive keywords, relies entirely on date structure

 Good: /url-slug-seo-best-practices